Just In Time Inference is the Antidote for Poor Generalization in Deep Learning

 Uber, with great fanfare, has revealed a new paper where they describe “Differential Plasticity”, the crux of their approach is to augment the standard weight with an additional term that becomes adjustable after training (see term below that is in red).

 This simple addition appears to address the well-known inflexibility of neural networks to make adjustments after training.
 Conventionally, Deep Learning networks are hardwired after training.
 Adding this plasticity term that is able to continually (or gradually) make adjustments over time.
 One obvious deficiency of neural networks is that of premature optimization.

 We know this from computer science in the more general form of eager versus lazy evaluation.
 In its most general sense, it involves the deferment of execution only at the time that it is needed.
 Said differently, execution on demand or just in time.
 This differential plasticity is basically on demand inference or just-in-time inference.

 Another Arxiv pre-publication “Iterative Visual Reasoning Beyond Convolutions” shows how to use even more complex inference methods layered on top of standard ConvNets.
 In this paper, the authors show that through the use of knowledge graphs, region graphs and the assignment of regions to classes that they are able to improve conventional ConvNet classification by a whopping 8.4% improvement.

-This approach to deferred execution is clearly critical to achieve better generalization.
+This approach to deferred execution is clearly critical to achieving better generalization.
 After all, it is illogical to have a cognitive system that is absent of any adaptive mechanism.
 This is the problem with conventional neural networks.
 Their weights have always been fixed.
-This notion of just in time originates from the “Loosely Coupled Principle” that forms the basis of more advanced Deep Learning architectures.
+This notion of just in time originates from the “Loosely Coupled Principle” that forms the basis of more advanced Deep Learning Architectures.

 More about the Loose Coupling Principle and Deep Learning can be found here: